Self-Employed Mortgages For First-Time Buyers

 Less straightforward cases might return a result of Refer.
 That means the DIP decision will be referred to the underwriter's lending team, and they usually come back with a decision in a day or two.

-Your broker won't need all your documentation at this point but will need to know your earnings.
+Your mortgage broker won't need all your documentation at this point but will need to know your earnings.
 Ideally for the last three years, if you've been trading that long.

-Most lenders only carry out what's called a soft search at the DIP stage.
+Most mortgage lenders only carry out what's called a soft search at the DIP stage.
 A soft search won't affect your credit score.

 It's important to note a DIP is not tied to any particular property either, so you can get one before you've even found the home of your dreams!